VortexShrimp/ender/src/STYLE GUIDE.md

 // Static variables prefixed with "s_".
 static int s_some_static = 1;

-// Booleans should be prefixed with "is_" or "should_".
+// Booleans should be prefixed with "is_", "should_" or "use_.
 bool is_boolean = true;

 class my_class {